christopherowers/supratidal_forests/README.md

 ### SCLF habitats - extent model

 A supratidal and coastal lowland extent model has been developed to provide a map of potential SCLF areas for the whole country.
-This extent model is based on two normalised models (elevation and connectivity) and shows the potential of __*SCLF*__ to occur, as well as it provides an avenue for blue carbon restoration under the ACCU scheme.
+This extent model is based on three sub-model components (elevation, connectivity and vegetation) and shows the potential of __*SCLF*__ to occur, as well as it provides an avenue for blue carbon restoration under the ACCU scheme.

 &nbsp;